lucas-mior/dwmblocks2/README.md

   (including those send by dwm through clicks).

 ## Clicks
 - You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.
-- dwmblocks2 will pass the button as the first argument to your script.
+- The button number will be passed as the first argument.
-- dwmblocks2 will update the block
+- dwmblocks2 will update the block with the output.
-  with the output of the command with the click.

 ```sh
 case $1 in